tweedjs/docs/docs/quick-tour/jsx-and-vdom.md

 const pic = <img src='...' />
 ```

-> If you're not worried about polluting the global scope, you can assign the `Node`
+> **Note:** If you're not worried about polluting the global scope, you can assign the
-> function to the global object in the entry point file.
-That way the function will be
+> `Node` function to the global object in the entry point file.
+That way the function
-> available in every file, making the import statements redundant.
+> will be available in every file, making the import statements redundant.

 ### Object attributes
 Some special attributes accept objects instead of strings.
 If you pass an object to the